 Human figures occur in the geoglyphs and are generally naturalistic in form; some of these are engaged in activities ranging from hunting and fishing to sex and religious ceremonies.
 On the Arica coastal plains can be found the Lluta style of human representation, a body form with a highly stylized pair of long legs and a square head.
 This type of glyph is thought to date to AD 1000-1400.
 Other stylized human figures have a forked crest and a body with concave sides, in the Tarapaca region, dated to AD 800-1400.

-Persis Clarkson.
-ND.
+Clarkson PB.
 Atacama Geoglyphs: Huge Images Created Across the Rocky Landscape of Chile.
+Online manuscript.

 Labash M. 2012.
 The Geoglyphs of the Atacama Desert: A bond of landscape and mobility.
 Spectrum 2:28-37.